HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

     imageUrl: img/WendyAnneDaloz@Scott.jpg
     text: >
-      Wendy is currently working part time as a French Language Supervisor for Feature Film "Island of Wonder and Despair" and as a French Language tutor for multiple London agencies.
+      Wendy is currently working part time as a French Language Supervisor for Feature Film "Island of Wonder and Despair"; and as French Language tutor for multiple London agencies.
+Also she works part-time as an actress, model, and voice artist.
 Previously (2018-2020) she worked at the British Council/ Institut de français as a French Language Assistant and as a babysitter (2014-2017), in various locations including Ireland, London and France.
   - heading: Early Accomplishments
     text: >
       Language accomplishment: •	English fluent, no accent